Scattering and absorption by extra-dimensional black holes with GUP: Black Hole in extra space dimensions

 The parameter $\mu$ is one constant and is related to the black hole mass $M$ as follows:

-where $\Omega_{d-1}$ is the volume of a sphere $(d-1)$ dimensions $\Omega_{d-1} = {2\pi^{d/2}}/{\Gamma(d/2)}$.
 Note that by setting $d=3$ in \eqref{metric1} the metric returns the ordinary Schwarzschild spacetime.
 In addition, if the mass parameter $\mu$ is less than zero we will have a non-physical situation.
 However, for this parameter greater than zero, the radius of the horizon can be obtained by taking $g_{tt}(r_{h})=0$